Cooper Kupp Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 - Kupp has been the target of 31.7% (103 total) of his team's 325 passing attempts this season.

-- With 21 targets in the red zone this season, Kupp has been on the receiving end of 30.9% of his team's 68 red zone pass attempts.
+- Kupp has seen the ball thrown his way 21 times in the red zone this season, 30.9% of his team's 68 red zone pass attempts.

-- The Rams, who rank second in the NFL in points scored, have dropped back to pass 58.2% of the time while opting for the ground attack 41.8% of the time.
+- The Rams have run 58.2% passing plays and 41.8% rushing plays this season.
+They rank second in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the 49ers.